-- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long-term maintenance of the ecology of aquatic biotic communities - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of groundwater are maintained and current lawful users of water (such as entitlement holders and stock and domestic users) and other beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.
+- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long-term maintenance of the ecology of aquatic biotic communities - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of water resources are maintained and current lawful users of water (such as water entitlement holders, stock and domestic users) and other beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.

-- 11.31.
-Describe the hydrology within the study area and the adjoining waterways in terms of water levels, discharges and freshwater flows. - 11.32.
-Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project.
-Include a description of water quality variability associated with climatic and seasonal factors, variability of freshwater flows and extreme events. - 11.33.
-Describe the proposed management of existing and/or constructed waterbodies on the preferred alignment to maintain water quality.
+- 11.36.
+Identify the water related environmental values and describe the existing surface water and groundwater regime within the study area and the adjoining waterways in terms of water levels, discharges and freshwater flows. - 11.37.
+With reference to the Environmental Protection (Water) Policy 2009 and section 9 of the EP Act, identify the environmental values of surface water within the project area and immediately downstream that may be affected by the project, including any human uses of the water and any cultural values. - 11.38.
+At an appropriate scale, detail the chemical, physical and biological characteristics of surface waters and groundwater within the area that may be affected by the project.
+Include a description of the natural water quality variability within the study area associated with climatic and seasonal factors, and flows. - 11.39.
+Describe any existing and/or constructed waterbodies adjacent to the preferred alignment. - 11.40.
+Identify the location and source aquifer of licensed groundwater extraction in those areas potentially impacted by the project (e.g. near tunnels).